 We expect all Falling Creek boys to be positive members of our camp community and abide by the Falling Creek Honor Creed and the Falling Creek Code.

-Bringing to camp or use of tobacco products, weapons, alcohol, drugs or drug paraphernalia are grounds for dismissal from camp.
-The right is reserved by the Director to dismiss any camper whose behavior is detrimental to the general welfare of the community.
+Bringing to camp or use of weapons, tobacco products, alcohol, drugs, or drug paraphernalia are grounds for dismissal from camp.
+The right is reserved by the Directors to dismiss any camper whose behavior is detrimental to the general welfare of the community.
 In such cases, no refund will be made.

 - Falling Creek Honor Creed & Code